raypigott/Identity/README.md

 ####Model Changes
 The boolean properties use an Is prefix
 EmailConfirmed is IsEmailConfirmed.
 This is also reflected in the database fields.

+####User Deletion
+I decided to not delete users.
+Instead there is a flag that hides them.